Empathic Prompting: Non-Verbal Context Integration for Multimodal LLM Conversations: Experimental Study and Results

 \subsection{Prompt Design}

 The prompt for the conversational agent was systematically engineered to architect an empathic and multimodal interaction.
-The design is grounded in key psychological principles, assigning the agent a calm, attentive, and non-judgmental persona that fosters the user's emotional self-awareness and exploration.
-This is reported in Figure~\ref{fig:prompt-template_visualization}.
+The design is grounded in key psychological principles, assigning the agent a calm, attentive, and non-judgmental pthe scientific literature on prompt engineering self-awareness and exploration.
+This is reported in Figure~\ref{fig:prompt-template_visualization1} and ~\ref{fig:prompt-template_visualization2}.

 From a technical standpoint, the prompt instructs the Large Language Model to fuse two real-time data streams: the user's textual input and affective computing data (i.e., valence, arousal, and discrete emotion) captured via Noldus FaceReader.
 The response generation logic is operationalized as a sequential process rooted in the psychological technique of active listening \cite{xiao2020if}.
 First, the agent must semantically validate the user's expressed feelings.
 Subsequently, it leverages the affective data to dynamically modulate its response's tone, pace, and depth.
 A core component of this design is the protocol for managing incongruence between verbal sentiment and non-verbal facial expressions.
 When a discrepancy is detected, the agent is prompted to frame its observation not as a correction but as a gentle, exploratory question.
 This approach is intentionally non-confrontational and serves as a psychological catalyst for deeper self-reflection.
 Finally, the architecture incorporates strict technical and ethical guardrails, including behavioral constraints to prevent unsolicited advice and a critical safety clause.
 These elements enforce the agent's non-therapeutic boundaries and ensure responsible handling of potential user distress.